odin-lang/sublime-odin/README.md

 ## Package Control

-Also available a package in Package Control: https://packagecontrol.io/packages/Odin
+Also available as a package in Package Control: https://packagecontrol.io/packages/Odin